skip to Main Content

 ABOUT

 PGC’s Women’s Caucus was established to meet the particular needs of women playwrights.
-Presently, Women’s Caucus activities are overseen by a Committee consisting of Kelley Jo Burke (Chair), Rebecca Burton (PGC Staff Member), Joanna Falck, Marcia Johnson, Aldona Jaworska, Rachel Mutombo, and Carolyn Nakagawa.
+Presently, Women’s Caucus activities are overseen by a Committee consisting of Kelley Jo Burke (Chair), Rebecca Burton (PGC Staff Member), Joanna Falck, Marcia Johnson, Rachel Mutombo, and Carolyn Nakagawa.

 The Women’s Caucus meets in person on an annual basis, and it stays in contact with its members throughout the year with a monthly Women’s Caucus Newsletter, a closed Facebook group, and the occasional online meeting.